rupali-04/Solidity_contracts/README.md

 # Solidity_contracts
-It has different smart contracts in Solidity language
+This Repo has different smart contracts in Solidity language.